NG-NEST/ng-nest/lib/ng-nest/ui/comment/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-配置 `data` 数据属性即可生成对应的评论界面。
+Configure the `data` property to generate the corresponding comment interface.